After Biden’s first year, the virus and disunity rage on

-After his lacerating speech in Atlanta invoking the darkest days of segregation, he saw his voting-rights legislation run aground when Democratic Sen. Krysten Sinema of Arizona announced her opposition to changing Senate rules to allow the bill to pass by a simple majority.
+Only two days after Biden’s lacerating speech in Atlanta invoking the darkest days of segregation, he saw his voting rights legislation run aground when Democratic Sen. Krysten Sinema of Arizona announced her opposition to changing Senate rules to allow the bill to pass by a simple majority.

-Altering the rules would only “worsen the underlying disease of division infecting our country,” she said.
+Her rationale: Altering the rules would only “worsen the underlying disease of division infecting our country.”

 For all of that, Barack Obama was on to something when he paid his old vice president an odd compliment late in the 2020 campaign.
-Elect Joe Biden, he said, and after four years of flamboyant Trump dramas, folks could feel safe ignoring their president and vice president for a spell.
+Elect Joe Biden, he said, and after four years of flamboyant Trump dramas and crazy tweets, folks could feel safe ignoring their president and vice president for a spell.